 Remember that your prospects don’t know you yet

 As cold email senders we’re strangers.
-So it’s natural for them to harbor some level of suspicion towards our email.
+So it’s natural for them to harbor some suspicion towards our email.
 Their initial focus often falls on the “from” line, where we have the chance to either gain their trust or scare them.
 The first impression conveyed by the “from” line can determine whether they choose to open our email or simply delete it outright.

 For that reason, it’s a good idea to review what’s in your ”from” line before sending a new cold email campaign.